-The District provided the Air Resources Board and the Environmental Protection Agency draft copies of the proposed amended rules (and Rule 809) and the draft staff report for their review.
+The District provided the Air Resources Board and the Environmental Protection Agency draft copies of the proposed rules and the draft staff report for their review.
 Due to the intricacies of the NSR program as well as State and Federal requirements (including SB 288), it was important to obtain oversight agency input early in the process.